 The most common traditional approaches to nuclei segmentation analysis are thresholding and seeded watersheds.

-Thresholding involves the use of threshold intensity values in grayscale histograms of microscopy images in order to filter objects of interest.
-Intensity thresholding is thus well-suited for extracting nuclei from the foreground (Win et al., 2018; Caicedo et al., 2019).
+Thresholding utilizes intensity values from grayscale histograms of microscopy images to filter objects of interest.
+This method is particularly effective for extracting nuclei from the foreground (Win et al., 2018; Caicedo et al., 2019).

-The classical seeded watershed method partitions microscope images using watershed lines alongside the boundaries of morphological structures such as nuclei.
-By doing so, the locations of the nuclei – referred to as seeds – are identified.
-The algorithm further relies on region growing in order to expand each location until the boundaries of the nucleus are reached (Atta-Fosu et al., 2016).
+The classical seeded watershed method divides microscope images by employing watershed lines aligned with the boundaries of morphological structures like nuclei.
+This process identifies the positions of nuclei, known as seeds.
+The AI model then utilizes region growing to progressively expand each seed until the nucleus boundaries are encompassed (Atta-Fosu et al., 2016).

 However, accurate and robust nuclear instance segmentation using traditional methods can be challenging due to morphological variations in the nuclei among different organs and tissue types.
-Moreover, spatial configurations (e.g. clusters, touching nuclei), tissue preparation specifics or complex background containing imaging artefacts (e.g. folds, out-of-focus regions) are significantly limiting the applicability of such methods (Zhou et al., 2019).
+Moreover, spatial configurations (e.g. clusters, touching nuclei), tissue preparation specifics, or complex backgrounds containing imaging artifacts (e.g. folds, out-of-focus regions) limit the applicability of such methods (Zhou et al., 2019).

-At the same time, innovative deep learning-based methods have been on the rise in recent years and have proven to be more efficient and accurate and robust in segmenting cell nuclei across various tissue types (Jang et al., 2019).
-We provide a brief overview of the most common DL-based approaches used for nuclei segmentation.
+Simultaneously, there has been a surge in innovative deep learning-based methods that have demonstrated enhanced efficiency and robustness in segmenting cell nuclei across diverse tissue types (Jang et al., 2019).
+Here, we present a concise overview of the available DL-based approaches to nuclei segmentation.

 Deep learning models for nuclei segmentation

-Deep neural network architectures apply semantic and instance segmentation in order to identify and locate nuclei in microscopy images (Naylor et al., 2017).
+Deep neural network models apply semantic and instance segmentation to identify and locate nuclei in microscopy images (Naylor et al., 2017).